 It stands to reason that if high indoor humidity is harmful, bringing it down will bring relief.
 That is true, but excessively low humidity causes problems too.
 Since the human body is approximately 70 percent water, it needs moisture to function properly.
 It continually loses moisture through sensible water loss or water loss that is apparent – like urination – and insensible water loss, which is less readily apparent and may include moisture loss through sweating and breathing.
 The human body can lose up to two liters of water per day through such processes.
 When humidity is too low – indoors, it can get as low as 20 percent – the rate of this loss increases, causing health problems.

-Some examples of the ways in which low indoor humidity can negatively impact the health include:
+Some examples of how low indoor humidity can negatively impact health include:

 Dry mucus membranes – When humidity is low, the body works harder to bring more in.
 The mucus membranes that filter the air and moisten it may become too dry.
 In turn, they are less capable of moisturizing the air, causing it to feel harsh.
 Additionally, their ability to filter out impurities, including viruses and bacteria, is compromised.
 This is partly why cold and flu season tends to occur during the drier fall and winter months.